 What happens at my first visit?

-Your chiropractor will listen as you describe your problem.
-You will then generally undergo a detailed examination including orthopaedic and neurological testing.
-X-rays may be taken where necessary.
-Your chiropractor will then outline a treatment plan appropriate to your condition.
+Your Chiropractor will ask you focussed questions and listen to you as you describe your problem(s).
+They will notate pertinent information regarding it, and record other aspects of your medical history.
+You will then undergo a detailed physical examination, including orthopaedic and neurological testing.
+X-rays may be taken when necessary.
+Your Chiropractor will then suggest a course of action/ treatment plan, which is appropriate to your condition(s).

 How long does it take?

 A first visit, including treatment (where appropriate), will last approximately 40 minutes.
 Any subsequent treatments will last approximately 20 minutes.

 Is chiropractic safe?

 Yes.
 Our Chiropractors are expert primary contact healthcare professionals, and as such, your health and wellbeing is our first concern.
 Just as Medical practitioners and Physiotherapists are registered with and regulated by the General Medical Council (GMC) and Health Care Professions Council (HCPC) respectively, all Chiropractors are registered (by law under the Chiropractors Act 1994) with the General Chiropractic Council (GCC).
 The title 'Chiropractor' is protected under legislation and it is illegal to practice as a chiropractor without being registered with the GCC.